Estaed/CDU_IT_CODEFAIR_Data_Science/README.md

 - **Multi-Platform Integration**: Leverages data from all review sources
 - **Real-time Retrieval**: Dynamic context selection based on queries

+### Phase 3: Model Testing (Two-Stage Inference)

+**File Used**: `notebooks/test_rag_llm.ipynb`

+**What changed**:
+- Testing is now separated from the fine-tuning notebook.
+- The testing notebook implements a two-stage inference flow:
+  1) Stage 1: Retrieval + concise planning/thinking, and shows the exact context used.
+  2) Stage 2: Consumes Stage 1 planning/context to generate a clean, final answer only.

+**Why**:
+- This ensures transparency (you see what the model retrieved and how it planned) while keeping the final answer concise and user-friendly.

+**Notes**:
+- No need to pass "/think" or "/no_think" flags.
+The notebook always performs Stage 1 planning internally and then produces a Stage 2 answer.

+#### Two-Stage Inference (How it works)
+- Stage 1 (Plan + Context): Retrieves k similar reviews, builds a compact context summary, and lets the model think in a concise planning step.
+The notebook displays both the planning notes (🧠 THINKING) and the exact context used (🔎 CONTEXT USED).
+- Stage 2 (Answer Only): The model then takes the planning notes + context as input and generates a short, user-facing answer that starts with "Answer:".
+No internal reasoning is shown here.
+- Interactive Chat: The chat in Step 4 also uses this two-stage flow by default and shows planning/context followed by a clean final answer.

 ## Results and Performance

 **Model Capabilities**: